 On each turn, a student must spell a word correctly to claim the square on the grid.
 Make the centre square the most difficult.
 If you need a more comprehensive selection of words, check out this list of beginners vocabulary on eslgold.com.

 A fun group game where students have to guess an object from its first letter.

 On each turn, the ‘spy’ informs the other players that they are thinking of a word beginning with a particular letter.
 The other players have to guess that word.
 The player who guesses the correct answer becomes the new spy.
 Easy!

 Teacher: I spy with my little eye, something beginning with D.

 More ESL lesson plans for beginners

-We hope that you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of ESL lesson plans.
+If you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of ESL lesson plans.
 Our suggested next lesson is on teaching numbers 1-100.
 Also, Android and iOS users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for English teachers.